Deception in the Name of God (courtesy of Peter Popoff)

 A correspondent to this website reported to me that she and her husband received an identical letter with added words from a Rev. Paul Lewis in June 2007, exactly ten years after I received my Peter Popoff letter.
 (I've verified the existence of the Lewis letter and now have it in my possession.)
 In November 2007 another correspondant wrote to tell me that he had received the same letter from a Rev. Jim Whittington (who's based in Atlanta).

-Oral Roberts actually learned this deception decades back from one James Eugene Ewing who developed the computerized mailing scam adopted by many televangelists.
+The late Oral Roberts actually learned this deception decades back from one James Eugene Ewing who developed the computerized mailing scam adopted by many televangelists.
 Ewing has operated under many different names, most recently using the name Saint Matthew's Churches.

 Hey Pete...how do you like them apples?
-Sincerely, Brother Karjala
+Sincerely, "Brother" Karjala

 Popoff is right about one thing: God sees.